longturn/freeciv21/docs/Playing/turn-change.rst

 reasonable time.
 Single player games (one human against the AI) do not have a counter set.
 The turn ends when all moves have been completed and then the human player will manually clicks the :guilabel:`End Turn` button.

-Turns are typically enumerated from ``T0``.
+Turns are typically enumerated from ``T1``.

 The period of a turn when a specific player or player group can act in a game is called a *phase*.
-Most often Freeciv21 is played in the concurrent mode - there is only one phase per turn for everybody (AIs do thier moving only at phase beginning).
+Most often Freeciv21 is played in the concurrent mode - there is only one phase per turn for everybody (AIs do their moving only at phase beginning).
 But in the server options another mode is available: all players move in a queue, or all teams move in a queue.
-Most things happen to an empire either at the start or at the end of its phase (since the default mode is one-phase, these periods are commonly referred as "``turn start``" or "``turn end``", but in alternate playing they will happen to different players in different time) [#f1]_.
+Most things happen to an empire either at the start or at the end of its phase (since the default mode is one-phase, these periods are commonly referred as ``turn start`` or ``turn end``, but in alternate playing they will happen to different players in different time) [#f1]_.
 Understanding the order in which things happen can give a player considerable advantage.

 Cities